 The Oclef Method divides students into four distinct stages based on the current focus of their learning.

 All students just beginning and in their first 2-3 years are in stage 1.
 Literacy in the patterns of intervals, rhythms, and moves are the focus of all parents and students in this stage.
 Most students under 8 are still completing this stage.
-Usually, once a student can sight read Level 2 and is exiting method books, they have completed this stage.
+Once a student can sight read Level 2 and is exiting method books, they have completed this stage.

-Stage 2: Tools
+Stage 2: Learn to Practice

 Students in Stage 2 are focusing on mastering tools (conducting, counting out loud, backward, etc.) Probably the hardest to complete, this stage usually lasts 2-3 years.
 Most students under 10 are still completing this stage or stage 1.
 Once a student can sight read pieces at Level 5 or above and have mastered all tools, they have completed this stage.

 Stage 3: Learn to Perform